OpenMined/PySyft/_sources/deployment/glossary.rst.txt

 Differential Privacy
 ~~~~~~~~~~~~~~~~~~~~~
-While the textbook definition can be found here, within the context of remote data science, ``differential privacy`` is a set of algorithms which empower a data owner to limit the probability that a data scientist will be able to use their statistical results to reverse engineer the data owner's def. of too much information about the underlying data that generated those results.
+While the textbook definition can be found here_, within the context of remote data science, ``differential privacy`` is a set of algorithms which empower a data owner to limit the probability that a data scientist will be able to use their statistical results to reverse engineer the data owner's def. of too much information about the underlying data that generated those results.
+In a nutshell, its aim is to prevent a Data Scientist from identifying any individual from the dataset through reverse-engineering.

 Domain Node
 ~~~~~~~~~~~~~~~~~~~~~